Kaavian-Systems-Pvt-Ltd/testcase_and_coverage/README.md

 ### usage of kscoverage comment

-The "npx kscoverage" comment is shows the coverage of your testcases.
+The "npx kscoverage" comment shows the coverage of your testcases.